Sustainable Energy for All

 - Launch of a second phase of the ACP-EU Energy Facility for the period 2009-2013 covering activities targeting energy access.
 This includes support for sustainable and affordable energy services which contribute to the fight against climate change for the poor in African, Caribbean and Pacific countries (ACP).
 The Energy Facility has provided funding of 300 million euro since 2005.

 - Energy projects under the Programme for environment and sustainable management of natural resources including energy (ENRTP), launched in 2007.
-The development of sustainable energy options in partner countries and regions as well as Carbon capture and storage/ low carbon development strategies are priorities themes for financial support. are.
+The development of sustainable energy options in partner countries and regions as well as Carbon capture and storage/low carbon development strategies are priorities themes for financial support.

 - The Global Energy Efficiency and Renewable Energy Fund (GEEREF) which invests primarily in Regional Funds in energy efficiency and renewable energy, enhancing access to clean energy in developing countries and economies in transition.